-Maintenance operations are for the average normal usage of the Gripper, the maintenance intervals must be adjusted according to environmental conditions such as:
+Maintenance operations are for the average normal usage of the gripper, the maintenance intervals must be adjusted according to environmental conditions such as:

 - Operating temperature

 - Humidity

-- Presence of chemical(s)
+- Presence of chemicals

-- Presence of physical objects (debris, scraps, dust, grease etc.)
+- Presence of physical parts (debris, scraps, dust, grease etc.)

 - Interaction with operated parts (sharp or rough)

 - Dynamics of the operation (accelerations)

-7.1.
+6.1.
 Gripper cleaning